top of page

 Vice Chair

-As a Vice President in charge CRA (Community Reinvestment Act) and Business Banking for Ridgewood Savings Bank, Domenico joins the Board with the desire to align with our mission and pursue opportunities to share the good works of the agency.
-He is committed to helping individuals in their journey towards long-term recovery.
-Born in Sicily and living in New York since 1996, Domenico’s free time is spent with his lovely wife Vincenza and two beautiful daughters Alessia and Arabella.
+As a Vice President in charge of CRA (Community Reinvestment Act) and Business Banking for Ridgewood Savings Bank, Domenico joins the Board to align with our mission and pursue opportunities to share the good works of the agency.
+He is committed to helping individuals in their journey toward long-term recovery.
+Born in Sicily and living in New York since 1996, Domenico’s free time is spent with his lovely wife, Vincenza, and two beautiful daughters, Alessia and Arabella.

 Ronald J. Eagar